Lucia Migliaccio, Duchess of Floridia, morganatic 2nd wife of Ferdinando I, King of the Two Sicilies

 King Ferdinando IV of Naples and III of Sicily, after 1815 King of the Two Sicilies; Credit – Wikipedia

 On September 8, 1814, Maria Carolina, the wife of King Ferdinando IV of Naples and III of Sicily died.
 Wanting to remarry, the 63-year-old Ferdinando turned his attention to the 44-year-old Lucia, whom he had met frequently at court.
-Protocol rules required at least one year of mourning.
+The rules of protocol rules required at least one year of mourning before remarriage.
 However, on November 27, 1814, less than three months after the death of his first wife, Ferdinando married Lucia.
 Ferdinando received a special dispensation from an archbishop to marry Lucia.
 The couple was married very privately by Ferdinando’s confessor in the presence of only two witnesses at the Palatine Chapel in the Royal Palace of Palermo, Kingdom of Sicily, now in Italy.

 Lucia’s stepson Francesco I, King of the Two Sicilies; Credit – Wikipedia